Teaching Volunteer Project in South Africa - Cape Town

-Many schools in low-income parts of Cape Town run off low budgets, with few teachers, high workloads and little chance for students to get close attention.
-As a volunteer, you’ll help to address these three factors, creating an all-around better learning environment and better education standards for students.
+Many schools in low-income parts of Cape Town lack funds, staff and have high workloads and little chance for students to get close attention.
+As a volunteer, you’ll help to address these factors and give students a higher standard of education.

-Volunteer teachers are placed in public primary schools, assisting local teachers and working in classrooms for students in entry-level classes.
-You will teach an array of subjects, focusing on assisting with basic Mathematics, English and Life Skills.
+As a Teaching volunteer you will be placed in public primary schools, assisting local teachers and working in classrooms for students in entry-level classes.
+Teaching duties may vary but usually include:

 Please note, if you apply for the Teaching project during the school holidays, you will be switched to a school holiday project.
 Keep in mind that towards the end of each term, exams will be written and teaching work is therefore limited during these periods.

 - 25th June - 18th July

 - 16th December 2022 - 10th January 2023

 - 16th December 2023 - end date of January to be determined